Direct Brexit talks suspended after EU team member tests COVID positive

 “What is needed is a political decision from the very top in the UK.
 We don’t know when that comes.
 Or if it comes at all,” said an EU official involved in the negotiations.

-Additional reporting by Philip Blenkinsop, Foo Yun Chee and Elizabeth Piper, Writing by Gabriela Baczynska, Editing by Gareth Jones and Giles Elgood
+Additional reporting by Philip Blenkinsop, Foo Yun Chee, Elizabeth Piper and Michael Holden, Writing by Gabriela Baczynska, Editing by Gareth Jones, Giles Elgood and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.